aaronpwinter/Ray-Tracing-Data-Structures/README.md

 ## BVH (Bounding Volume Heirarchy)
 ### Overview
+- A BVH differs from the above trees, being one that partitions its *objects* instead of its space.
+Each node consists of two children, where each child, instead of being a bounding box derived from the parent, merely contains a partition of the parent node's triangles (with bounding boxes being determined by these included triangles).
+- Construction of this tree is basic assuming a partition finding algorithm is present.
+  - First find a partition using some algorithm, and assign those triangles to two children nodes.
+  - For each child node, construct a bounding box.
+(Note that these bounding boxes can exclusively be within the parent bounding box)
+- While traversal of the tree is simple, similar to the above two trees, a key difference is that the algorithm cannot early terminate, as some bounding boxes may overlap others.

 ### Usage (Nori)
 - To use the BVH, one of the following statements can be placed within the `Accel()` constructor of the [accel.cpp](src/accel.cpp) class, depending on which algorithm you would like to use.
   - m_tree = new BVH(BVH::SAHFull); *This generates a BVH using the aforementioned SAH algorithm (while checking "all" possible partitions of triangles)*
   - m_tree = new BVH(BVH::SAHBuckets); *This generates a BVH using SAH with the addition of bucketing for determining partitions*

+# Runtime and Memory Comparisons
+- Each of these were run on a model of an Ajax bust, which can be freely found on the Jotero forum, and uses the [ajax-normals.xml](scenes/ajax/ajax-normals.xml) file. *This will not work by default as the model is not included in this repository.*
+- To compare with a brute-force rendering method (IE: checking all triangles for every ray), the following statement can be used in the `Accel()` constructor:
+  - m_tree = new KDTree(KDTree::BruteForce);
+  - This was not included within my data as it was too slow for the Ajax bust mentioned above.

+## KD-Tree

+## BVH

 # Extra
 ## Getting Started